 WHAT IS MOBILE PT?

-We travel to Whitefish, Columbia Falls, and Kalispell to deliver one-on-one, outpatient physical therapy.
+We travel to Whitefish, Columbia Falls, Kalispell and Bigfork, to deliver one-on-one, outpatient physical therapy.
 Our physical therapists are equipped with all the tools, equipment, and specialized techniques you would find in a typical outpatient clinic.

 WHAT WE TREAT